dart-lang/language/accepted/future-releases/records/records-feature-specification.md

 ### Type inference

-As usual, we define type inference for records expressions with respect to a context type schema which is determined by the surrounding context of the inferred expression.
+As usual, we define type inference for record expressions with respect to a context type schema which is determined by the surrounding context of the inferred expression.
 Given a type schema `K` and a record expression `E` of the general form `(e0, ..., en, d0 : t0, ..., dm : tm)`, then inference proceeds as